 (a) through (f) [NO CHANGE]

 (g) Juror Questions.
-Jurors shall be allowed to submit written questions to the court for the court to ask of witnesses during trial, in compliance with procedures established by the trial court The trial court shall have the discretion to prohibit or limit questioning in a particular trial for reasons related to the severity of the charges, the presence of significant suppressed evidence or for other good cause.
+Jurors shall be allowed to submit written questions to the court for the court to ask of witnesses during trial, in compliance with procedures established by the trial court AND ANNOUNCED TO THE PARTIES.
+AFTER GIVING THE PARTIES NOTICE AND AN OPPORTUNITY TO BE HEARD ON EACH QUESTION, THE COURT SHALL DETERMINE WHETHER TO ASK THE SUBMITTED QUESTION.
+THE TRIAL COURT SHALL PERMIT APPROPRIATE FOLLOW-UP QUESTIONS FROM THE PARTIES WITHIN THE SCOPE OF THE JURORS’ QUESTIONS.
+The trial court shall have the discretion to prohibit or limit questioning in a particular trial for reasons related to the severity of the charges, the presence of significant suppressed evidence or for other good cause.

 Rule 24.
 Trial Jurors.